peejaywk/VinylRack/testing.md

 * **PASS**

 ### Test-023 : Checkout & Stripe Payment
-Test to confirm that the user can securly checkout using stripe entering their delivery details and credit card information.
-Confirm that the order is recorded correcly and appears in the users profile page under previous orders.
+Test to confirm that the user can securely checkout using stripe entering their delivery details and credit card information.
+Confirm that the order is recorded correctly and appears in the users profile page under previous orders.
 Also checks that the confirmation email is sent to the user.

 1. Open Chrome browser and navigate to: https://vinyl-rack.herokuapp.com/.
 2. If logged in the logout of the site.